See below for new opportunities and programs for faculty and graduate students.

 Experimental Critical Theory (ECT) Program

 The UCLA Program in Experimental Critical Theory is meant to galvanize, coordinate, and expand research and teaching in critical theory across departments and disciplines at UCLA.
-The Program offers the Graduate Certificate in Experimental Critical Theory, which is open to graduate students enrolled in a Ph.D. or MFA program in any participating department at UCLA.
-The Program also sponsors the annual ECT Colloquium, which meets twice a quarter, and various lectures and conferences.
+ECT is generously sponsored by the Deans of the Humanities and Social Sciences.